tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 #### 4. Start the SDLManager
 The manager should be started as soon as the class is instantiated, so you should configure and start the manager in the `Proxy` class’ initializer.
-Once the manager has been started, it will immediately begin passively watching for a connection with the remote system.
-The manager will continuously search for a connection with a SDL Core during the entire lifespan of the app.
-When the manager connects with a SDL Core, the `startWithReadyHandler` will be called.
+Once the manager has been initialized, it will immediately start watching for a connection with the remote system.
+The manager will passively search for a connection with a SDL Core during the entire lifespan of the app.
+If the manager detects a connection with a SDL Core, the `startWithReadyHandler` will be called.

 !!!
 NOTE
 In production, your app will be watching for connections using iAP, which will not use any additional battery power than normal.
 !!!

 If the connection is successful, you can start sending RPCs to the SDL Core.
-However, if the SDL Core HMI is not ready to accept RPCs, your requests will be ignored.
-If you want to make sure that the SDL Core will not ignore your RPCs, use the `SDLManagerDelegate` methods in the next step.
+However, some RPCs can only be sent when the HMI is in the FULL or LIMITED state.
+If the SDL Core's HMI is not ready to accept these RPCs, your requests will be ignored.
+If you want to make sure that the SDL Core will not ignore your RPCs, use the `SDLManagerDelegate` methods in the next section.

 ```swift
 sdlManager?.startWithReadyHandler({ (success, error) in